hachem2001/PI_info/README.txt

 To configure CMake, you should so cmake -S . -B bin That'll create the bin foler.

-To build : run cmake --build bin
+To initialise : while in the topmost directory, execute "cmake -S . -B bin" To build : run "cmake --build bin"